 We are an Eco School

-Rosetta Primary was awarded the prestigious and internationally recognised green flag in June 2015 - a tremendous achievement.
-We are continuing to raise environmental awareness as we reapply for this award.
-Our priorities for 17/18 are;
+Rosetta Primary was first awarded the prestigious and internationally recognised green flag in June 2015 - a tremendous achievement.
+We are continuing to raise environmental awareness and were delighted when our green flag status was again granted in June 2018.
+The school council began selling metal straws to reduce plastic waste in February 2020.
+Watch this space for more eco ideas becoming actions in Rosetta Primary...

 Eco Committee Attends Green Flag Celebration at Belfast City Hall.